-The inputs CV 1 In and CV 2 In take external control voltages within the range of 0V and +5V.
-These voltages will be added to the voltages generated by the step registers.
-Both registers may be addressed separately, with CV1 In corresponding to the upper register and CV2 In to the lower.

-There are many uses for these inputs, especially in combination with a modular synthesizer system, e.g. the Doepfer A-100.
-You may feed dynamic voltages into these inputs on order to achieve portamento effects or use staircase-type voltages to transpose the step registers automatically.
+- The inputs CV 1 In and CV 2 Intake external control voltages within the range of 0V and +5V.
+These voltages will be added to the voltages generated by the step registers. - Both registers may be addressed separately, with CV1 corresponding to the upper register and CV2 To the lower. - There are many uses for these inputs, especially in combination with a modular synthesizer system, e.g. the Doepfer A-100. - You may feed dynamic voltages into these inputs to achieve portamento effects or use staircase-type voltages to transpose the step registers automatically.